nautes-labs/website/src/en/guide/user-guide/code-repo.md

 Use the curl command or other tools to execute the API request to create a repository authorization.

 After the request is successful, the resource file for the repository authorization will be generated in the `default.project` repository of the specified product, and the deploy keys of the related code repositories of the granted products or projects will be added to the deploy key list of the authorized code repository.
-The example of a resource file for a repository authorization is shown below:
+An example of a resource file for a repository authorization is shown below:

 ```yaml
     apiVersion: nautes.resource.nautes.io/v1alpha1